 Immediate: Increase investment into the NHMRC MREA by \$350M.
 This will have the dual effects of (i) paving the way towards a sustainable investment strategy whereby research allocations are benchmarked against total Health System Expenditure (see below) and (ii) providing immediate stability to a workforce under immense pressure.
-Particularly vulnerable at present are the Project Grant and Career Development Fellowship schemes (2017 funded rates of 16.4% and 15.7%, respectively).
-An immediate injection of \$350M into the NHMRC MREA will allow these schemes to be returned to acceptable levels of ~25%.
-While this falls short of the >40% funded rates recommended by the 2008 House of Representatives Standing Committee on Industry, Science & Innovation,8 it is still far more tenable than the status quo.
+An immediate injection of \$350M into the NHMRC MREA will allow people and project support schemes to be returned to acceptable funded rates of approximately 25%.
+While this falls short of the >40% funded rates recommended by the 2008 House of Representatives Standing Committee on Industry, Science & Innovation,8 it will provide short term security and support the ongoing transformational health outcomes of Australian health and medical research.

 Long-term: Increase investment into Australian HMR incrementally to reach 3% of total HSE by 2027.
 ASMR strongly advocates for benchmarking HMR investment against total HSE in order to achieve a predictable and sustainable investment model for the HMR sector.
-NHMRC investment as a proportion of HSE dropped to less than 0.5% in 2017, and if investment remains static in real terms, this fall will continue due to increasing healthcare costs.1 Should investment be increased to 3% of HSE by 2027, independent economic modelling projects a windfall of \$58B in net benefits over the 10 year period.1
+NHMRC investment as a proportion of HSE dropped to 0.42% in 2018.
+Even if current MRFF disbursements are added to this figure, it only rises to 0.53% of total HSE.
+If investment continues to remain static, this fall will continue due to increasing healthcare costs.
+Should investment be increased to 3% of HSE by 2027, independent economic modelling projects a windfall of \$58B in net benefits over a 10 year period.